Physical Chemistry of Polymers 1

 09.032.641 Lecture: Introduction to Macromolecular Chemistry: Physical Chemistry of Polymers

-Preface to the Winter Term 2024/25
+Preface to the Summer Term 2025

 Dear students: